201Harsh/CobraAI/Readme.md

 ## 🤖 AI Code Review

-CodeAstra's **AI Code Review** is a dedicated feature and worker pipeline that inspects submitted code and returns structured, actionable feedback.
+CobraAI's **AI Code Review** is a dedicated feature and worker pipeline that inspects submitted code and returns structured, actionable feedback.
 It combines conventional static analysis tools with the power of large language models to produce human-friendly and machine-actionable reviews.

 ### How AI Code Review Works (Overview)